techcommdude/gfarnell/docs/html/_sources/About.md.txt

 # About me

 I'm a Senior Technical Writer in the Toronto, Canada area with an interest in helping Developers be more productive with useful documentation.
-I'm driven to create content for customers, partners, and internal developers that makes it easier to find the information they require for a successful implementation and user experience.
+I'm driven to create content for customers, partners, and internal developers that makes it easier to find the critical information they require for a successful implementation and user experience.
+I love being part of a team that strives to deliver a world-class product.

 ## Software skills